danielhuthhpe/cicd/README.md

-# cicd demo on docker
+# cicd demo on dockerEE